Gooey, tasty and portable, these Ham, Egg, and Cheese Breakfast Sliders are fun for tailgates, family brunches, Mother’s Day, Father’s Day and more!

 Of course, these sliders are very adaptable.
 I’ve seen them made with pan scrambled eggs instead of baked scrambled eggs, all sorts of meats and cheeses, plus bonus layers like the spinach I forgot to include!
 Here are a few tips:

 • Bake or scramble your eggs.
-And feel free to use a dozen eggs instead of 9 if you’d like, but you will need to up the baking time a bit if you bake them in a sheet pan.
+Feel free to use a dozen eggs instead of 9 if you’d like, but you will need to up the oven time a bit if you bake them in a sheet pan.

 • Cooked and crumbled bacon or sausage are also great alternatives to ham.